BenMcLean/Baron-Von-Evil/README.md

 Modern Windows systems can run the QB64 version, "EVILMAZE - QB64.exe"

-MS-DOS systems can run the QB 4.5 version, "EVILMAZE.EXE"
+MS-DOS systems (including DOSBOX) can run the QB 4.5 version, "EVILMAZE.EXE"

 The source code "EVILMAZE.BAS" will compile in QB 4.5 and QB64.
 I developed it in QBasic 1.1 but haven't tested the latest version in QBasic 1.1.